spmallette/java-dse-driver/manual/statements/prepared/README.md

 ### Preparing on multiple nodes

-Cassandra does not replicate prepared statements across the cluster.
+DSE does not replicate prepared statements across the cluster.
 It is the driver's responsibility to ensure that each node's cache is up to date.
 It uses a number of strategies to achieve this: